BrunaRihl/BarMix-Dublin/README.md

 [The W3C Markup Validation Service](https://validator.w3.org/): Used to validate the accuracy and validity of HTML code.

-[Flexbox Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/): used as a resource for implementing flexible and responsive layouts on the website.

 [GitHub](https://github.com/): Used to save and store the website files.

 [Am I Responsive?](https://ui.dev/amiresponsive): Utilized to view the website's appearance and responsiveness across a range of devices.